leereilly/games/README.md

 * [libfreenect](https://github.com/OpenKinect/libfreenect) - Drivers and libraries for the Xbox Kinect device on WIndows, Linux, and OS X.
 * [LOOT](https://github.com/loot/loot) - A load order optimisation tool for Oblivion, Skyrim, Skyrim SE, Fallout 3, Fallout: New Vegas and Fallout 4.
 [Homepage](https://loot.github.io/)
 * [Lutris](https://github.com/lutris/lutris) - Lutris is an open source gaming platform for GNU/Linux.
 It makes gaming on Linux easier by taking care of managing, installing and providing optimal settings for games.
+* [mlox](https://github.com/mlox/mlox) - Mlox is a tool for sorting and analyzing Morrowind plugin load order.
 * [OBS](https://github.com/jp9000/obs-studio) - Free and open source software for live streaming and screen recording.
 [Homepage](https://obsproject.com/mantis/)
 * [OpenEmu](https://github.com/OpenEmu/OpenEmu) - Project to bring game emulation to OS X as a first class citizen.
 * [PSPUDB](https://github.com/georgemoralis/pspudb) - Organize your psp games collection and use your favourite psp emulator to run it [Homepage](http://www.pspudb.com).